steveiliop56/tinyauth-docs/docs/community/kubernetes.md

   type: ClusterIP
 ```

-# Ingress-nginx Controller Example
+## Ingress-nginx Controller Example

 This ingress resource configures `ingress-nginx` to forward authentication checks for the host `my-host.domain.com` to a specific URL (`auth-url`).
 If the user is not authenticated, they will be redirected to a login page (`auth-signin`).

+Documentation for these annotations can be found in the ingress-nginx repository [annotations.md](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#annotations).

-The annotation `nginx.ingress.kubernetes.io/auth-url` specifies the URL where `ingress-nginx` should send requests to verify if the user is authenticated.
+- `nginx.ingress.kubernetes.io/auth-url` specifies the URL where `ingress-nginx` should send requests to verify if the user is authenticated.

-The annotation `nginx.ingress.kubernetes.io/auth-signin` defines the URL where `ingress-nginx` should send unauthenticated users to sign in.
+- `nginx.ingress.kubernetes.io/auth-signin` defines the URL where `ingress-nginx` should send unauthenticated users to sign in.

+- `nginx.ingress.kubernetes.io/auth-signin-redirect-param` specifies key of the query param to set the redirect uri to.
+The below example would generate a request to `http://auth.example.com/login?redirect_uri=http://my-host.example.com`

 > [!NOTE]
-> This example uses the in-cluster `<my-service>.<my-namespace>.svc.cluster.local` hostname for the tinauth deployment based on the above example.
+> This example uses the `<my-service>.<my-namespace>.svc.cluster.local` in-cluster uri based on the above example for the `auth-url`.
+>
+> The `auth-signin` annotation should be a reference to a uri that is accessible to the user making the auth request

 ```yaml
 apiVersion: networking.k8s.io/v1